AI4Bharat/IndicLLMSuite/README.md

 ## Sangraha
 Sangraha is the largest high-quality, cleaned Indic language pretraining data containing 251B tokens summed up over 22 languages, extracted from curated sources, existing multilingual corpora, and large-scale translations.
 It has three broad components:
 - **Sangraha Verified**: Contains scraped data from "human-verified" Websites, OCR-extracted data from high-quality Indic language PDFs, transcribed data from various Indic language videos, podcasts, movies, courses, etc. For scraping the data from the Web, we use the open-source framework [Webcorpus](webcorpus_link).
 For OCR, we collect PDFs from various sources with Internet Archive being the most prominent one.
-We release pipeline to collect the Indic Language PDFs from Internet Archive [here](sangraha_download_link)
+We release the code to download all the Indic Language PDFs from Internet Archive [here](sangraha_download_link)
 - **Sangraha Unverified**: High-quality Indic language data extracted from existing multilingual corpora.
 We employ perplexity filtering using n-gram language models trained on Sangraha Verified by extending the pipeline proposed by [CCNet](https://github.com/facebookresearch/cc_net/blob/main/cc_net/perplexity.py).
 - **Sangraha Synthetic**: Wikimedia English translated to 14 Indic languages and further "romanized" from 14 languages by transliteration to English.
-We use the [Setu-translate](#setu-translate) and [Setu-transliterate](#setu-transliterate) pipelines for translation and transliteration respectively.
+We use the [Setu-translate](#setu-translate) and [Setu-transliterate](#setu-transliterate) pipelines for translation and transliteration, respectively.

 Sangraha can be downloaded from [Huggingface 🤗](https://huggingface.co/datasets/ai4bharat/sangraha).